-- Notice of proposed amendments recommended by the Executive Committee, or petitioned by a minimum of ten percent (10%) of the Members of the Association at least six (6) weeks before the start of the next Annual General Meeting, shall be sent to each Member at least one (1) month before the date of such meeting.
+1) Notice of proposed amendments recommended by the Board of Directors, or petitioned by a minimum of ten percent (10%) of the Members of the Association at least six (6) weeks before the start of the next Annual General Meeting, shall be sent to each Member at least one (1) month before the date of such meeting.
 The notice shall indicate the time and place of the next meeting where the proposed amendments will be discussed and voted upon.

 Section 2 – MAJORITY